 These types of questions can help your team ensure they have the full, true story.
 Having all the facts, in turn, can protect them from assuming and jumping to conclusions – two fatal barriers to communication.

 Some examples of these questions include:

 - “What else happened after that?”

-This category will help you determine how or if a particular point is related to the conversation at hand.
-It can also help you get the team member back on track from a tangent.
+This category will help your team members determine how or if a particular point is related to the conversation at hand.
+It can also help to get the speaker back on track from a tangent.